LucianTranc/NiagaraTextToolkit/README.md

 ### Using Your Custom Font

 1. Add the font asset to the **Font Asset** property in the NTT Data Interface in your Niagara System.
-2. Add the extracted texture to your material parameter collection or material instance.
+2. Add the extracted texture to the `NTT_FontAtlasTexture` material parameter on your Niagara sprite renderer.
+This can be found under Bindings > Material Parameters > Texture Parameters.

 ## NTT Data Interface